bjankord/styled-components-custom-properties-theme-provider/README.md

 [![Edit Styled Components CSS Custom Properties Theming](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/n09o56kw8l)

-**NOTE**
+### Constraints
-*The CSS Custom Property Theme Proivder returns its children when rendering, so it must only wrap a __single child node__, similar to how the `<ThemeProvider>` component works from styled-components.*
+The CSS Custom Property Theme Proivder returns its children when rendering, so it must only wrap a __single child node__, similar to how the `<ThemeProvider>` component works from styled-components.

-*One additional constraint is that this single child node must be a DOM element, e.g. (this can't be a React.Fragment node), as this element is used to set inline styles for the CSS custom properties.*
+This single child node must be a DOM element, e.g. (this can't be a `React.Fragment` node), as this element is used to set inline styles for the CSS custom properties.

-*Another constraint is that your keys in your theme need to be a flat, single level with the key names being values that can be uses as CSS custom properties. eg. `"button-background-color": "mediumseagreen"`*
+Another constraint is that your keys in your theme need to be a flat, single level with the key names being values that can be uses as CSS custom properties. eg. `"button-background-color": "mediumseagreen"`

 ## Performance Notes